List of AC Transit routes: Transbay service

 These routes cross San Francisco Bay and connect the East Bay with San Francisco, San Mateo, and Santa Clara Counties.
 All routes except Route 800 are lettered.
 (Route 800 is part of the All Nighter network and is listed in its respective section.)
 Most Transbay routes operate weekdays only during commute periods; two routes operate throughout the day on weekdays only and three routes operate daily.
 Most commute-only routes operate westbound from the East Bay in the morning and eastbound to the East Bay in the afternoon, but some service is provided in the reverse commute direction.

 Serving San Francisco

 All bus routes serving San Francisco cross the San Francisco–Oakland Bay Bridge and terminate at the Salesforce Transit Center (at the third floor).

-Service via the San Mateo Bridge

-One route operates between the East Bay and San Mateo County via the San Mateo Bridge.

 Service via the Dumbarton Bridge

 AC Transit operates one route between the East Bay and Santa Clara County via the Dumbarton Bridge.
 Additional bus service across the Dumbarton Bridge is provided by Dumbarton Express, which is a Transbay bus service provided under a consortium of five transit operators (AC Transit, BART, SamTrans, Union City Transit, and VTA).
 Dumbarton Express was operated by AC Transit through December 16, 2011 before being transferred to a contractor.